Georgia’s story of NDIS support

 It’s frustrating for Georgia too, who often screams for long periods during the day and night.
 She spends most of her time at home with her mother, who is her primary carer.
 It’s too hard for Georgia’s mother to manage family outings because Georgia needs such a high level of care.

 Georgia’s paediatrician suggests the National Disability Insurance Scheme (NDIS) might be able to help Georgia and her parents.
-The GP puts them in touch with their local NDIS early childhood partner.
+The paediatrician puts them in touch with their local NDIS early childhood partner.

 - helping Georgia communicate her needs